NataliiaChorna/bake/README.md

-# bake
+# Bake
-instruction for baking
+This is the instruction for baking something.